General rules

 Nintendo >> Game Boy Advance: 240x160 (rescaling to 960x640 required.
 Resizes lower than that do not give a nicer video quality.)

-Sony >> PS1: 320x240 (bizhawk will scale this to 640x480 in pixelpro mode), 640x480, 640x512, 512x480, 512x240 (bizhawk will scale this to 512x480 in pixelpro mode), 384x240 ( bizhawk will scale this to 768x480 in pixelpro mode), and 384x480 (bizhawk will scale this to 786x480 in pixelpro mode)
+Sony >> PS1: 320x240 (BizHawk will scale this to 640x480 in PixelPro mode), 640x480, 640x512, 512x480, 512x240 (BizHawk will scale this to 512x480 in PixelPro mode), 384x240 (BizHawk will scale this to 768x480 in PixelPro mode), and 384x480 (BizHawk will scale this to 786x480 in PixelPro mode)

-Sony >> PS2: 640x480, 640x512, 512x480 (Please avoid using interlaced resolutions.)
-If using PCSX2 and gameplay is 512x480 but FMVs are 640x480 then it is best to record the gameplay at native resolution and separately record the FMVs at 640x480 to ensure the correct pixel aspect ratio
+Please avoid using interlaced resolutions.
+If using PCSX2 and gameplay is 512x480 but FMVs are 640x480 then it is best to record the gameplay at native resolution and separately record the FMVs at 640x480 to ensure the correct pixel aspect ratio.

-Sony >> PS3: 1280x720 (720p), 1920x1080 (1080p) PS3 will automatically change output to 720p for games that don't support 1080p so be sure to find out the resolution of a game this way
+Sony >> PS3: 1280x720 (720p), 1920x1080 (1080p).
+PS3 will automatically change output to 720p for games that don't support 1080p so be sure to find out the resolution of a game this way.

 Sony >> PS4: 1920x1080 (1080p)